 The Rutgers Organic Land Care Certificate Program provides education to landscapers and land care providers on organic practices for promoting healthy soil, enhancing biodiversity, and reducing polluted runoff from managed landscapes.
 The core of the program is a 4-day annual course designed for professional landscapers, property managers, public works employees, groundskeepers, and landscape architects.
 The class is usually offered in the winter.

-More than 20 university and industry experts teach the course and share their experience of how to successfully transition a landscape to organic management and add organic services to a business.
+More than 20 university and industry experts share their experience of how to successfully transition a landscape to organic management and add organic services to a business.

 Certificate program requirements include: